 - Clarify your goals and who is responsible for what.

 - Everyone needs information about your company’s sick-leave policies and telework options.
 Clarify expectations around working remotely: should they work the same hours?
 Use video conferencing tools?

 - If your team cannot work from home, what should they expect if they need to take sick leave?

 - Communication & Alignment.
 How do we set this up for success?

 - What’s your ongoing communication plan going to look like?
 How often should people expect updates?
 Who should they notify if they are sick or when there are changes to their child’s school plans?
 Who should they go to with concerns?

 - Review the CDC’s recommendations for businesses in responding to the virus, and share the pertinent information with your teams.
-Encourage people to stay home if they are sick, and for those cannot work remotely, encourage hand hygiene and disease prevention by making tissues, hand sanitizer and soap readily available.
+Encourage people to stay home if they are sick, and for those who cannot work remotely, encourage hand hygiene and disease prevention by making tissues, hand sanitizer, and soap readily available.
 Ensure frequently used surfaces are being cleaned, and encourage people to avoid handshakes and hugs.

 - Outline your plan for keeping everyone in the loop and up to speed so you can be aligned as the situation changes in the coming weeks and months.

 - Coaching & Collaboration.
 How’s it going/what adjustments are needed?

 - Your communication should be two-sided.
 Now that you’ve shared some information ensure you’ve made yourself available for questions and concerns.
 Hear feedback from the team; there may be gaps in your policies or situations for people you did not consider.